Dazegambler/UKDarkMode/README.md

 All Lights in the level with a few needed exceptions will be turned off and you'll be given a flashlight to see in the dark.

-Note:Enemies will still glow like they have a light attached to them but i dont know exactly why
+Note:Enemies will still glow because they have a unlit material with the exception of 4-3 which they have a different material to them

 # Installing